reymons/rtmp-go/README.md

 ## Caveats
 - It is not a full implementation of RTMP spec but there is a basic functionality allowing one to work with live-streaming<br>
 - The library does not work with AMF3 and there is no plans of adding it<br>
-- There's also no convenient client-side API (you can only send raw packets) but I plan to add it in the future, someday...<br>
+- There's also no convenient client-side API (you can only connect to a server and send raw packets) but I plan to add it in the future, someday...<br>

 ## Basic usage
 The main idea is